Steve Simonsen

-Steven Preben Arthur Simonsen (born 3 April 1979) is an English footballer who played as a goalkeeper.

-Born in South Shields, Tyne and Wear, he started his senior career at Tranmere Rovers before spells with Everton, Stoke City and Sheffield United, Preston North End and Scottish sides Dundee and Rangers.
+Steven Preben Arthur Simonsen (born 3 April 1979) is an English former professional footballer who played as a goalkeeper.
+He started his senior career at Tranmere Rovers before spells with Everton, Stoke City and Sheffield United, Preston North End and Scottish sides Dundee and Rangers.
 Whilst at Tranmere, he received four caps for the England U21s.

 Club career

 Early career

-Simonsen grew up a supporter of Sunderland but was spotted by Nottingham Forest at the age of 15 whilst playing in his native South Shields.
+Born in South Shields, Tyne and Wear, Simonsen grew up a supporter of Sunderland but was spotted by Nottingham Forest at the age of 15 whilst playing in his native South Shields.
 After a spell in Nottinghamshire, however, he was released in the summer of 1996.

 Tranmere Rovers

 After being released by Nottingham Forest, Simonsen started his career at Tranmere Rovers in August 1996 as a trainee.
 By November 1996, he had already made his league debut for the club against one of the clubs he would later sign for, Stoke City.
 After just 42 league and cup appearances for the first team, he was bought by Everton.
 Both clubs were under the control of Peter Johnson at the time.
 It was reported by various media bodies that the transfer fee was worth £3.3 million, a record fee for a goalkeeper.
 However Tramere Rovers' officially sanctioned Complete Record book states that this a myth and that the deal "was based on staged payments depending upon appearances, Everton's future success and international caps, none of which came" and that "Rovers never saw anymore than the initial £1m down payment."